Living at Partis today

 Partis College in the community

-Partis College is about two miles from the centre of Bath.
+Partis College is about two miles from the centre of Bath

-There is an hourly bus into town from the stop just outside the College.
+Regular buses to the city centre depart from the stop just outside the College.
 Within 5 or 10 minutes’ walk is Chelsea Road, where there are shops, a café,

 take-away restaurants, and other facilities.
 Residents who do not wish to worship in the Chapel can easily walk to the nearby Emmanuel Church,